 “It feels so unreal, but it’s actually happening.”

-It has killed you that she’s moving on and you are afraid of losing her, potentially forever, but staying at home on a Saturday night just makes you feel like SHIT.
+It’s killed you that she’s moving on and you are afraid of losing her, potentially forever, but staying at home on a Saturday night, just makes you feel like SHIT.

 I know you want her back, but it’s what you do in these moments that confirms to her whether you are desperate for her, or if you are a confident man that knows his worth.